sjkelleyjr/Deadlock/chapters/chapter_17.md

 Alex raised her hand.
 "But shouldn't we start with actual problems that need solving?"

-"Alex, that's exactly the kind of linear thinking we need to break free from," Vincent said.
+"Alex, that's exactly the kind of linear thinking we need to break free from," Vincent explained.
 "Innovation isn't about solving problems.
 It's about creating opportunities."

 Mack's eyes lit up.
 "So we should just come up with random ideas and hope they're useful?"

 "Exactly!"
-Vincent said, missing the sarcasm entirely.
+Vincent exclaimed, missing the sarcasm entirely.
 "Now, let's break into groups and start brainstorming.
 I want each group to come up with at least ten breakthrough ideas in the next thirty minutes."

 The engineers were assigned to different groups, each with a mix of people from various departments.
 Alex found herself with Priya from Data Analytics, Carlos from Infrastructure, and a few people from Marketing and Sales.

-"Okay," Priya said, taking charge of their group.
+"Okay," Priya began, taking charge of their group.
 "Let's start brainstorming.
 What breakthrough ideas can we come up with?"

 Alex decided to play along.
 "Picture this: an AI-powered coffee machine that learns your preferences and automatically brews your perfect cup?"

 "Excellent!"
-Priya said, writing it down on the whiteboard.
+Priya exclaimed, writing it down on the whiteboard.
 "That's exactly the kind of forward-thinking we need."

 Carlos added: "Imagine if we had a smart parking system that uses machine learning to predict when spots will be available?"

 "Brilliant!"
-Priya said.
+Priya approved.
 "Keep them coming."

 Alex continued: "Here's a wild one: a blockchain-based system for tracking office supplies?"

 "Revolutionary!"
-Priya said, writing it down.
+Priya declared, writing it down.

 Mack, who was in a different group, was clearly having fun.
 "Suppose we had a quantum computing solution for optimizing the lunch menu?"